yijie0110/DragableTabControl/README.md

 ### Description

-thi is a training project, in base framework Prism, HandyControl and Dragable.
+this is a training project, in base framework Prism, HandyControl and Dragable.
 I referenced [EdgeDragablz](https://github.com/codingdna2/EdgeDragablz)

 and [DragablzPrism](https://github.com/svantreeck/DragablzPrism), i updated their Framework referenced and fix some bug.